-Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters, to Rear Admiral Albert P. Niblack, Senior Officer, Patrol Squadrons Based on Gibraltar
+Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters, to Rear Admiral Albert P. Niblack, Commander, United States Naval Forces at Gibraltar

 November 9, 1917.